-Facebook is more of a recent development.
-Back in 2014, it began cleaning up its newsfeeds, eliminating both organic posts and advertisements that were deemed to be “spammy” and allowing users more control over the types of posts they see.
+In 2014 Facebook began cleaning up its newsfeeds, eliminating both organic posts and advertisements that were deemed to be “spammy” and allowing users more control over the types of posts they see.
 While the exact specifications of its quality analyses are not made public, there has been a significant decline in clickbait-style articles in most users’ newsfeeds.

 Clickbait does have a role in both social and SEO circles.
 The following tips and tricks should prove helpful as you consider using clickbait as an SEO tactic.